hytechclub/cs-102/FinalProject/FinalProject.md

         ```

 ## Expectations
-1. Expectation is that the Student will use all class time to complete this project.
-They are welcome to work on the project outside of class, but the project should be scoped to the time they have in class (approximately 4-5 hours of work).
+1. Expectation is that the student will use all office hours time to complete this project.
+They are welcome to work on the project any other time, but the project should be scoped to about 4-5 hours of work.
     - Your project should reflect that you have worked 4-5 hours on it!
-1. Keep in mind that you will be presenting this to the entire class, so make sure you are prepared.
 1. Keep your project backed up in GitHub

 ## Ideas